yunseok19/comp590videocompression/README.md

 Context is computed as: activity = |left - right| + |above - below|

 using the 4 cardinal neighbours in the prior frame, then bucketed into 8 levels.
-Since the decoder has the same prior frame, no extra information needs to be transmitted — still fully lossless.
+Since the decoder has the same prior frame, no extra information needs to be transmitted.